-Laser cutting is widely used in the automotive, aerospace, and manufacturing industries due to its efficiency, low cost per part, speed, and versatility.
-It can be used on a range of different materials such as metal, wood, and plastic.
-This article will list some general design guidelines, laser cutting rules, and safety tips for operating a laser cutter.
-A general overview of laser cutting, including how laser cutters work, common applications, their pros and cons, and tips on the best laser cutting machines and software will be provided.
+Laser cutting is widely used in the automotive, aerospace, electronics, and manufacturing industries due to its precision, speed, relatively low cost per part, and versatility.
+It can be used on a range of materials, including metals, woods, plastics, paper, and some composites.
+This article lists general design guidelines, laser cutting rules, and safety tips for operating a laser cutter.
+A general overview of laser cutting, including how laser cutters work, common applications, their pros and cons, and tips on the best laser cutting machines and software, will be provided.

 1. Never Leave the System Running Unattended